Updated: Aug 7, 2019

 If this is what the future of history looks like, we’re going to be in good hands.

-This post is adapted from a piece I wrote about a spring break trip my family took two years ago.
+This post is adapted from a piece I wrote about a spring break trip my family took in 2016.